 A quick drive in the 4×4 will bring you to total isolation.
 All you’ll see for miles is bright blue sky which offsets the blindingly white hexagon formations of salt—perfect for those famous perspective photos.

-It costs 30 BS admission (about $4) to tour the island, which is payable at the entrance, and there is also a washroom (yay!) on site.
+It costs 30 BS admission (about $4) to tour the island, which is payable at the entrance, and there is also a washroom on site.
 From there, visitors are welcome to explore the area at their leisure, and it takes about 45 minutes to walk up and around the whole area.
 This is a shutterbug’s heaven, and there are tons of secluded spots where you can enjoy the incredible view of the surrounding flats.
-It can actually get quite hot here—I mean, it is a desert after all—so make sure to slop on some sunscreen before you head out on your hike.
+It can actually get quite hot here—it is a desert after all—so make sure to slop on some sunscreen before heading out to hike.

 When you’re all wrapped up at Fish Island, it’s time to head back to reality with one last drive across the flats towards Uyuni.

-Getting around: The town of Uyuni is tiny so you’ll be able to walk around easily if that’s where you’ve based yourself.
+Uyuni is tiny so you’ll be able to walk around easily if that’s where you’ve based yourself.
 However, getting in and out can pose a problem.
-If you arrive via plane, there will likely only be a few taxis to be waiting outside—meaning you won’t be in a great negotiating position.
+If you arrive via plane, there will likely only be a few taxis to be waiting outside, meaning you won’t be in a great negotiating position.
 Expect to pay around 250 BS ($35) each direction.

-Where to stay: There are a few cheap hostels in the town of Uyuni that are full of backpackers, but keep in mind there is virtually nothing else to do.
-A good alternative if you can afford it is to stay in one of the salt hotels near the flats—I mean, when else would you get a chance to stay in a hotel made of SALT?!
+There are a few cheap hostels in the town of Uyuni that are full of backpackers, but keep in mind there is virtually nothing else to do.
+A fun, bucket list-worthy option is to stay in one of these salt hotels in the Uyuni desert—I mean, when else would you get a chance to stay in a hotel made of SALT?!

-When to go: Anytime between April and November is safe, and you can expect mild weather.
+When to tour Uyuni: The best season is between April and November, when the weather is mild.
 December to March is the rainy season, which is the perfect time to go if you want to see those incredible reflections that make it look like you’re walking on water.
-However, there is a danger your vehicle could get stuck or your tour cancelled altogether due to washed out roads.
+However, there’s a chance your vehicle could get stuck or the tour cancelled altogether due to washed out roads.